 I spent my formative years in Amherst, MA, and Lawrence, KS, before moving to Durham in 1999 for school.
 I earned my bachelor’s degree from Duke University and Juris Doctorate from the University of North Carolina School of Law in Chapel Hill.
 Since law school, I have dedicated my career to public service.
 Because of my love for this city, and its history of and potential for greatness, I have decided to make Durham home.
 I am the mother of a precious two-year-old boy, Josiah who, along with the citizens, provides me with the motivation to effectuate change.

 I am gravely concerned about the availability of resources, equal access to those resources, and the equitable administration of justice.
 As I undertake this challenge, I strive to embody the values of integrity, accountability, and service that my parents instilled in me as a child.
-I fully understand that my work as Clerk of Court will have a direct, immediate, and long-lasting effect on the lives and legacies of Durham citizens.
+I fully understand that my work as Clerk of Court has a direct, immediate, and long-lasting effect on the lives and legacies of Durham citizens.
 I do not take this responsibility lightly.
 I am committed to being deliberate, compassionate, respectful, and fair as I continue serving the citizens of Durham County.

 Community Engagement